How to Plant, Grow, and Care for a Kumquat Tree

 Here’s how you should harvest and store the fruit from kumquat trees.
 Large harvests often result even from small trees!

 The harvesting time for most varieties begins from November through January, while for others, it’s from December to April.
 The fruit is ripe when it’s slightly soft and deep orange.
-Pick the fruit using scissors or pruning snips to avoid damaging the plant.
+Pick the fruit using scissors or pruning shears to avoid damaging the tree.
 You can also trim the fruit along with a small piece of the branch.

 Kumquat fruits don’t have a long shelf life because they have thin, delicate peels.
 If you want to store them for a week or so, keep them in fully closed paper bags or plastic bags at room temperature.
 However, it’s best to store the fruit in the fridge.